mrrosoff/Recyclable/README.md

 To run it, you'll probably need nvm and npm and other wack commands starting with node-...
 Some combination of `git clone`, `nvm install --lte`, `npm i`, and `npm run prod` might help install and start it.

 ## Scaling
-Recyclable is quite scalable: recycling capabilities are easily acquired or entered for any city, and the machine learnign dataset can be improved upon to include products from all localities while also improving accuracy.
+Recyclable is quite scalable: recycling capabilities are easily acquired or entered for any city, and the machine learning dataset can be improved upon to include products from all localities while also improving accuracy.
-The model can be deployed in parallel using only minimal comouting power.
-Our implementation costs only a few cents per hour to operate!
+The model can be deployed in parallel using only minimal computing power.
+Our implementation costs only a few cents per hour to operate.